pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 in my case about 500 M.

 Removed the problem of users creation and introducing `syslinux` package to get `isolinux.bin` for the ISO, I was able to create both a `filesystem.squashfs` which should work, an ISO image starting on BIOS - I put inside `/live` the current `initramfs-lts` without try to adapt it.
-The ISO boot correctly, on BIOS, but of course don't load `filesystem.squashfs` and abort.
+The ISO boot correctly, on BIOS, but of course don't load `filesystem.squashfs` and the system go in emergency mode.

 Resulting ISO file size is under 600M, with xfce, code-oss, and all the materials for eggs.